-Are you increasing your risk of disease by 50%?
-If you have an office-based job where you spend a significant number of hours sitting at a desk, the answer is yes.
-Even your children could be at risk sitting down for long periods at school.
-Sedentary behaviour comes in all shapes and forms – driving or sitting on buses and trains, watching TV, using a computer, playing video games or reading or sitting while socialising.
+Are you unknowingly increasing your risk of disease by 50%?
+If you are a person who spends a significant amount of time sitting at a desk, the answer is yes.
+Even your children could be at risk due to the long hours spent sitting at school or in front of a screen.
+Sedentary behaviour comes in all forms- driving, sitting on buses or trains, watching TV, playing video games, using a computer, reading or even sitting when socialising.

-We spend increasingly long periods of time in environments that reduce physical activity and require prolonged sitting – at work, home, in our cars and our communities – when compared to our parents and grandparents.
+We spend increasingly long periods of time in environments that reduce physical activity and require prolonged sitting – at work, home, in our cars and our communities.

 Work sites, schools, homes and public spaces are re-engineered to reduce human movement and muscular activity, resulting in people moving less and sitting more.
-But we were designed to move and engage in all kinds of physical movement throughout the day and it’s essential to our survival.
-This modern-day shift from a physically demanding life to one with few physical challenges has been sudden when looked at from an evolutionary perspective.
+Despite the allure of comfort, we as humans were designed to move and engage in all kinds of physical movement throughout the day and it’s essential for our mental and physical health.
+This modern-day shift from a physically demanding life to one with few physical challenges has been sharp and sudden when looked at from an evolutionary perspective.